plebbit/plebbit-js/README.md

 ### `plebbit.createComment(createCommentOptions)`

 > Create a `Comment` instance.
-Posts are also comments.
+Posts/Replies are also comments.
+Should automatically update itself on update events if `CreateCommentOptions.cid` or `CreateCommentOptions.ipnsName` exists.

 #### Parameters